A Sleepy Little Fishing Village

 Oistins is a historic fishing and market town in the parish of Christ Church on the south coast of Barbados.
 Oistins maybe Barbados’ smallest city, but what it lacks in size, it sure makes up for in character.

 There’s a quaint village vibe in Oistins, and you’ll see boats bringing ashore freshly caught fish such as Mahi Mahi, Tuna, Kingfish, Marlin and the local delicacy (and one half of our national dish) Flying Fish, sold in the market at very affordable prices.

 What’s Around Town?

-Many local men are descendants of generations of fisherman who have passed on the knowledge of the sea around Barbados and particular fish catching skills.
-They use some interesting methods such as hand lines, nets and fish pots.
+Many local men are descendants of generations of the fisherman who have passed on the knowledge of the sea around Barbados and particular fish catching skills.
+They use methods such as hand lines, nets, and fish pots.